sachin-source/top-github-repositories-which-everyone-should-look/README.md

 ## Coding interview university

-There are many students around the world who are interested in becoming software developers but have no idea of what to study and how to crack the interviews!
+Many students around the world are interested in becoming software developers but have no idea of what to study and how to crack the interviews!

 Boom!!
 Here’s the boon.

 This repo provides a comprehensive list of topics and resources for preparing for coding interviews.
-The repository covers various topics such as data structures, algorithms, system design, databases, and more.
+It covers various topics, such as data structures, algorithms, system design, databases, and more.

 The repository is organized into a well-structured curriculum that follows a step-by-step approach to preparing for coding interviews.
 Each topic includes a list of resources, including books, articles, videos, and practice problems, to help learners master the concept.